The Lamperti representation of real-valued self-similar Markov processes: Preliminaries and main results

-In this section we give a generalization of time changed exponentials of L\'evy processes as well as of the processes which are defined in (\ref{eq444}).
-We will see that all Lamperti-Kiu processes can be constructed as this generalization of (\ref{eq444}).
+In this section, we give a generalization of time changed exponentials of L\'evy processes as well as of the processes which are defined in (\ref{eq444}).
+We will see that all Lamperti--Kiu processes can be constructed as this generalization of (\ref{eq444}).

 Let $\xi^+$, $\xi^-$ be real valued L\'evy processes; $\zeta^+, \zeta^-$ exponential random variables with parameters $q^+, q^-$, respectively, and $ U^+, U^-$ real valued random variables.
-Let $(\xi^{+,k}, k\geq 0)$, $(\xi^{-,k}, k\geq 0)$, $(\zeta^{+,k}, k\geq 0)$, $(\zeta^{-,k}, k\geq 0)$, $(U^{+,k}, k\geq 0)$, $(U^{-,k}, k\geq 0)$ be independent sequences of i.i.d. random variables such that
+Let $(\xi^{+,k}, k\geq0)$, $(\xi^{-,k}, k\geq0)$, $(\zeta^{+,k}, k\geq0)$, $(\zeta^{-,k}, k\geq0)$, $(U^{+,k}, k\geq0)$, $(U^{-,k}, k\geq0)$ be independent sequences of i.i.d. random variables such that

-For every $x\in \mathbb{R}^\ast$ fixed, we consider the sequence $((\xi^{(x,k)}, \zeta^{(x,k)}, U^{(x,k)}), k\geq 0)$, where for $k\geq 0$,
+For every $x\in\mathbb{R}^\ast$ fixed, we consider the sequence $((\xi^{(x,k)}, \zeta^{(x,k)}, U^{(x,k)}), k\geq0)$, where for \mbox{$k\geq0$},

-Let $(T_k^{(x)}, k\geq 0)$ be the sequence defined by
+Let $(T_n^{(x)}, n\geq0)$ be the sequence defined by

-and $(N_t^{(x)}, t\geq 0)$ be the alternating renewal type process:
+and $(N_t^{(x)}, t\geq0)$ be the alternating renewal type process:

-For notational convenience we write
+For notational convenience, we write

-Finally, we define the process $Y^{(x)} = (Y_t^{(x)}, t\geq 0)$ by
+Finally, we define the process $Y^{(x)} = (Y_t^{(x)}, t\geq0)$ by

 where